MEET THE TEAM

 Diana completed her PhD at the Faculty of Education at the University of Western Ontario, Canada.
 She is an Ontario Certified Teacher (OCT) who holds a Masters Degree in Education, with a specialisation in Educational Psychology and Special Education.
 Her research interests are centred upon examining epistemic issues in education and psychology, particularly examining the etiology of psychological classification and the effects on those under study, specifically the notion of epistemological violence in relation to gender, sexuality, race, ability and mental health.
 Diana has twenty years combined experience working in mental health, education, and social services.
 She is on the Board of Directors for the Sexual Assault Centre Sarnia-Lambton and is the Book Reviews Editor for Psygentra's Journal of Psychology, Gender, & Trauma.

 DR. JESSICA DRAKETT

 Jessica completed her PhD at Leeds Beckett University.
 Her research explores the gender gap in technology from a feminist poststructuralist standpoint, with a specific focus on organisational and Internet humour (in particular, Internet memes).
 Jessica's research interests broadly span the following areas: organisational psychology, feminist psychology, cyber psychology, social psychology, and qualitative research methods.
-She is the Editor for Undergraduate Submissions for Psygentra's Journal of Psychology, Gender, & Trauma - and you can find her on Twitter @JessicaDrakett
+She is one of the Editors for Psygentra's Journal of Psychology, Gender, & Trauma - and you can find her on Twitter @JessicaDrakett